100 East Linton Boulevard, Suite 302B

 Current Professional Positions

 Acting Director, The Institute for Regional Conservation.
 2017-present.
-Interim chief executive responsible for all organizational operations during executive transition period.
+Chief executive responsible for all organizational operations.

 Past Professional Positions